TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 * **The Taiwanese animal quarantine authority will issue the Import Veterinary Certificate, but only after all the above requirements are met, and the dog/cat gives no cause for suspicion of notifiable animal infectious diseases.**

 {{< note title="Rabies-Infected Country (Zone) Import" >}}

+{{< /note >}}

-* Rabies-Titer-Test at your veterinarian.
+**Rabies-Titer-Test at your veterinarian.**

 * A Rabies-Titer-Test is a test that checks the rabies virus neutralizing antibody after vaccination.
 * Please make sure that the Rabies-Titer-Test is checked at one of the [LISTED](https://www.baphiq.gov.tw/en/ws.php?id=14261) laboratories.
 Click the link and scroll down to the bottom to find the up to date "List of Rabies Neutralization Antibody Testing Laboratories."
 * To pass, you will need a result greater or equal to 0.5 IU/ml
 * If you need to refresh your vaccine, wait a month after the vaccine at least for the best results of the Rabies-Titer-Test.
 * A Rabies-Titer-Test will take up to 3-4 weeks to come back with results.
 Also, calculate that the costs can range between 40 USD to 150 USD.

-* Apply for an import permit after your Titer-Test results are out.
-You will need the following documents:
+**Apply for an import permit after your Titer-Test results are out.
+You will need the following documents:**

+* Veterinarian signed proof of rabies vaccination, it will need the following information on it: the dog/cat's breed, sex, age, microchip number, inoculation date, that inactivated vaccine was indeed used.
+The format doesn't really matter; important is that it's stamped by the veterinarian and signed.
+* Proof of passed Rabies-Titer-Test.
+The laboratory usually provides the report in English already with all the needed information.
+* Your personal identification documents, eg. Passport, ARC, Taiwanese ID etc.
+* There are two ways of applying for an import permit.
+Either [APPLY ONLINE](https://pet-epermit.baphiq.gov.tw/) or fill out the application form they provide on their [WEBSITE](https://www.baphiq.gov.tw/en/ws.php?id=14261) and send it via post, fax, or email.

 **NOTE: Choose an arbitrary date in the future, start counting 180 days after the drawing of the blood for the Rabies-Titer-Test.
 The dates of the successful import permit will be a timeframe around your chosen date.
 If you need to change the dates due to a different flight booking, it can be done via email!**